 For more about this, read Success Strategies for Black People.
 For true stories of Black achievers, see Black Success Stories.

-in South London.
+One of the people I interviewed for that book was the late Len Garrison, founder of the Black Cultural Archives in South London.
 He describes how, when Black people in the 1970s started offering to donate their artefacts to museums, they were told "We are not collecting this type of material".
 So, off his own bat and without any funding or training in this area, he set up the Black Cultural Archives.

-Click here for lots more books about Black history and Black achievers
+Click here for lots more books about Black history and Black achievers.

 Click here for the next Black history events with Tony Warner.